MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-a-user.md

 As an Office 365 admin, you can edit the Audio Conferencing settings—such as the provider, default toll or toll-free number, conference ID, or PIN—for an individual user in your organization.
 If you want to edit settings for your organization, see [Manage the Audio Conferencing settings for my organization](manage-the-audio-conferencing-settings-for-my-organization.md).

-1. Connectez-vous à Office 365 à l'aide de votre compte professionnel ou scolaire.
+1. Connectez-vous à l’aide de votre compte professionnel ou scolaire.

 2. Sélectionnez **Centres dʼadministration** > **Skype Entreprise**.